editeodoro/Bbarolo/docs/source/index.rst

 **3D-Barolo** (3D-Based Analysis of Rotating Objects via Line Observations) or **BBarolo** is a tool for fitting 3D tilted-ring models to emission-line datacubes.
 The Python wrapper is **pyBBarolo**.

 For a detailed description of the algorithms used in this code, please refer to `BBarolo's main paper <http://adsabs.harvard.edu/abs/2015MNRAS.451.3021D>`_.
+The documentantion is also available in PDF `here <https://media.readthedocs.org/pdf/bbarolo/latest/bbarolo.pdf>`_.

 **Table of contents:**